Delayed Cord Clamping: Good Things Come From Waiting

 Waiting just a little bit before clamping the umbilical cord can provide your baby some amazing benefits.
 When we delay clamping, babies receive 2 to 3 ounces (60 to 90 milliliters) of extra blood.
 That boosts a baby’s oxygen, and each extra red blood cell is chock full of extra iron, which lowers the baby’s risk of anemia…and helps support brain development.

 BTW, doctors used to suggest the baby be held lower than the mom’s uterus while waiting for the cord to be clamped, to allow gravity to assist in the blood flow into the baby.
-But a study of 391 babies showed that the baby gets just as much extra blood when placed immediately in the mom’s arms as they get when helped down by the vagina.
+But a study of 391 babies showed that the baby gets just as much extra blood when placed immediately in the mom’s arms as they get when held down by the vagina.

 Delayed cord clamping benefits both full-term babies and preemies.
 And there is growing evidence that these benefits may even improve fine motor ability and social skills many years after birth!